novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-175.md

 "Yes, we'll handle it that way if the situation arises."

-Lee Hyun-woo smiled at Son Joong-ui's counter-offer.
+Lee Hyun-woo smiled at Son Jung-yi's counter-offer.

 Since the joint venture existed in Japan, there was rarely a need to send money from Korea to Japan.